M1kuW1ll/MEV-Boost-Auction-Simulations/ETH-KCL Auction Simulations.md

 For last-minute/stealth, failing to reveal before termination means bidding too low and losing the auction, low win rate and low average profit.

-For bluff, failing to cancel before termination means bidding too high and winning with negative profit, high winrate and negative average profit.
+For bluff, failing to cancel before termination means bidding too high and winning with negative profit, high win rate and negative average profit.

 #### Last-minute/Stealth